Executive Assistant Director, Science and Technology Branch

-John Brown was named assistant director of the Counterintelligence Division in February 2019 .
-Mr. Brown had previously served as the special agent in charge of the San Diego Field Office.
+Robert Brown was named executive assistant director of the FBI's Science and Technology Branch in May 2022.
+Mr. Brown had most recently served as the assistant director of the Operational Technology Division.

 Mr. Brown joined the FBI as a special agent in 2002 and was assigned to the Miami Field Office to investigate organized crime.
 He also served on the SWAT team.
 In 2007, Mr. Brown moved to the Washington Field Office and served on the Attorney General’s Protective Detail.

 Mr. Brown was promoted to supervisory special agent in 2009 and transferred to the Transfer Unit in the Human Resources Division at Headquarters.
 He later served as unit chief.

 In 2011, Mr. Brown was tapped to lead the Raleigh Resident Agency of the Charlotte Field Office in North Carolina.
 He led investigations targeting gangs and public corruption, led the Joint Terrorism Task Force, and supervised terrorism investigations.
 He was promoted to assistant special agent in charge of the Columbia Field Office in South Carolina in 2014 and oversaw the FBI’s response and investigation of the Charleston church shooting in 2015.

 Mr. Brown was promoted to section chief in the Criminal Investigative Division at Headquarters in 2016 and managed investigations of—and the collection of intelligence about—transnational criminal organizations based in the Western Hemisphere.
 In 2017, he was named deputy assistant director for the Weapons of Mass Destruction Directorate.
 He became the special agent in charge of the Louisville Field Office in Kentucky in 2018.

 In 2021, Mr. Brown was promoted to assistant director of the Operational Technology Division, which provides technology-based solutions to enable and enhance the FBI’s operations.